equelin/vsanmetrics/README.md

 vsanmetrics is a tool written in Python for collecting usage and performance metrics from a VMware vSAN cluster and translating them in [InfluxDB's line protocol](https://github.com/influxdata/telegraf/blob/master/docs/DATA_FORMATS_INPUT.md).

-It can be useful to send metrics in a [InfluxDB](https://www.influxdata.com/) database with the help of [Telegraf](https://www.influxdata.com/time-series-platform/telegraf/) and then display metrics in [Grafana](https://grafana.com/).
+It can be useful to send metrics in a time-serie database like [InfluxDB](https://www.influxdata.com/) or [Graphite](https://graphiteapp.org/) with the help of [Telegraf](https://www.influxdata.com/time-series-platform/telegraf/) and then display metrics in [Grafana](https://grafana.com/).

 A detailed list of all entities types and metrics is available [here](entities.md)